abailly/abailly.github.io/drafts/agile-startup.md

 Coming from an Agile background it is no surprise that I consciously tried to reuse the knowledge and tools I knew from previous implementations of Scrum, eXtreme Programming or Kanban.
 One of the lesson learned during the past year is that Agile needs some serious overhauling to be applied within a startup setting, even more so when the team is distributed.
-In the conclusion I try to draw on this experience to hint at some possible evolutions I would like to see happen within Agile methods.
+In the conclusion I try to draw on this experience to hint at some trails I would like to explore in the near future.

 # A Bit of Context